![]() |

 license, a permit, or other right referred to in subsection

 (d)(1)(D)) shall be treated as an acquisition.
-The preceding sentence
+The preceding

-such renewal.
+connection with such renewal.

 Any amount to which section 1253(d)(1) applies shall not be taken